SFN14/Online-notes2/_notes/00 - staging/Finances/August Week 4 2023.md

 >## Spending Money: 123 PHP
 >## Saved Money: 510 PHP
 >## How much money:
->print of docutments: - 6 PHP
+>print of documents: - 6 PHP
 >## Receipt (if applicable):
 >### How much money you have left: 117 PHP